Chaplaincy

 Oxford Connections - Macedonia

 The Pastorate seeks to enable postgraduates to use their academic gifts and qualifications to serve beyond Oxford.
-Since 2010 the Pastorate has partnered with St Aldates' Church in running Oxford Connections.
+Since 2010 the Pastorate has been running Oxford Connections.
 Each year 6-12 Oxford postgraduate students travel to Macedonia with Oxford Pastorate leaders.
 In Macedonia, we support the exciting work of Dr Kosta and Nada Milkov who are Oxford alumni and the founders of the Balkan Institute for Faith and Culture (BIFC) a Christian think-tank using theological insight and dialogue to develop relationships, build community cohesion and work towards the common good for all of Macedonia’s and the Balkans’ peoples.

 The week-long Oxford Connections trip focuses on three areas: learning about and praying for Macedonia and its people; cultural engagement (including lots of excellent meals out!) with the different religious and ethnic communities that make-up Macedonian society; and academic engagement, with each participant offering a lecture or paper on their postgraduate research at the state university and in other educational forums.

-The next trip will take place in Spring 2023.
+The next trip will take place in Spring 2025.
+Email ([email protected]) for more information.

 Oxford Connections - Macedonia

 The Pastorate seeks to enable postgraduates to use their academic gifts and qualifications to serve beyond Oxford.
-Since 2010 the Pastorate has partnered with St Aldates' Church in running Oxford Connections.
+Since 2010 the Pastorate has been running Oxford Connections.
 Each year 6-12 Oxford postgraduate students travel to Macedonia with Oxford Pastorate leaders.
 In Macedonia, we support the exciting work of Dr Kosta and Nada Milkov who are Oxford alumni and the founders of the Balkan Institute for Faith and Culture (BIFC) a Christian think-tank using theological insight and dialogue to develop relationships, build community cohesion and work towards the common good for all of Macedonia’s and the Balkans’ peoples.

 The week-long Oxford Connections trip focuses on three areas: learning about and praying for Macedonia and its people; cultural engagement (including lots of excellent meals out!) with the different religious and ethnic communities that make-up Macedonian society; and academic engagement, with each participant offering a lecture or paper on their postgraduate research at the state university and in other educational forums.

-The next trip will take place in Spring 2023.
+The next trip will take place in Spring 2025.
+Email ([email protected]) for more information.